The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

 Winners is owned by the strategy team, which is the product team; they think through what the strategic winning proposition for the product is.
 “I” is owned by engineering.
 These are all invisible features, like optimization, performance, response times, efficiency, and encryption.
 Then “N” is needs, which is owned by the customer success team; these are all needed features for existing customers to make sure they are happy.
 Then “E” is experience, owned by the UX and the user experience engagement team.
 “S” stands for sellers, which is owned by the sales team, which will come back and tell us what features we should add in order to make more sales.
 When we do roadmap planning, we’ll make sure that we have a bunch of features in each one of these categories so that all department functions are accommodated.

 “I started on this journey maybe two and a half, decades ago, where I decided this is what is going to be my passion.
 It took 25 years for me to see a huge success, but people do not understand that following their passion means investing that kind of time.”

 You are also the founder of SaaSBoomi, the home for Asia’s SaaS community.
 What led you to create this conference?

 As I mentioned, I’ve mentored hundreds of founders.
 I did workshops where I would meet founders one-on-one.
 I felt that was a great way to build the community here, and I wanted to do it at scale.
-So I joined up with like-minded founders in Chennai, and we launched SaaSBooMi.
-“Boo Mi” means land, so “SaasBooMi” means land of SaaS.
+So I joined like-minded founders in Chennai, and we launched SaaSBooMi.
+“Boo Mi” means land, so “SaasBooMi” means ‘the land of SaaS.’

-We basically created a community where it’s only for founders, no other employees, no vendors, no sales pitchers, no sponsored presentations, no VC talks, nothing.
-It’s hard-core founder experience and knowledge-sharing so that people can take away a real input and implement it at their company.
+We basically created a community where it’s only for founders, no other employees, no vendors, no sales teams, or sponsored presentations are allowed.
+It’s hard-core founder experience and knowledge-sharing so that people can take away real inputs and implement it in their business.

 Could you talk about the importance of factors such as content marketing and UX design for inbound marketing?